cojamalo/DATA-JHU-Capstone-Text-Prediction/README.md

 Please view https://cojamalo.github.io/DATA-JHU-Capstone-Text-Prediction/milestone_report.html to properly view the Milestone Report.

+The "Shiny" folder contains the code for the app and my accompanying slideshow.

+Please view https://cojamalo.shinyapps.io/JHU_Text_Prediction/ to try the app.

 # Project description from Coursera:

 "Around the world, people are spending an increasing amount of time on their mobile devices for email, social networking, banking and a whole range of other activities.
 But typing on mobile devices can be a serious pain.
 SwiftKey, our corporate partner in this capstone, builds a smart keyboard that makes it easier for people to type on their mobile devices.
 One cornerstone of their smart keyboard is predictive text models.
 When someone types: